-- To report two cases of pneumococcal keratitis after LASIK.
-Retrospective interventional small case series of two patients who underwent bilateral LASIK for myopia and developed pneumococcal keratitis after surgery.
+- PURPOSE: To report two cases of pneumococcal keratitis after LASIK.
+METHODS: Retrospective interventional small case series of two patients who underwent bilateral LASIK for myopia and developed pneumococcal keratitis after surgery.
 This complication was encountered 2 days after surgery in one eye in both cases.
 The corneal flap was lifted, and irrigation and cultures from the stromal bed performed.
 Topical and subconjunctival antibiotics were started.
-Culture revealed Streptococcus pneumoniae in both cases.
+RESULTS: Culture revealed Streptococcus pneumoniae in both cases.
 The infiltrates responded well to treatment.
 One year after the procedure, uncorrected visual acuity is > 20/40 in both cases.
-Pneumococcal keratitis can complicate LASIK.
+CONCLUSIONS: Pneumococcal keratitis can complicate LASIK.
 Patients should be informed of this potential complication, as prompt treatment is crucial.